Mitchell Sharp: Background

 Sharp was born in Winnipeg, Manitoba.
 He earned his Bachelor of Arts degree from the University of Manitoba in 1934 and completed post-graduate work at that university and then at the London School of Economics.
 During this time, he worked as a writer focusing on the grain trade.

-Sharp started his long career in public service in 1947 when he was offered the job as the director of the Department of Finance's Economic Policy Division.
+Sharp started his long career in public service in 1942 when he was offered a position at the Department of Finance.
+In 1947 he was named director of the department's Economic Policy Division.
 From 1951 to 1957, Sharp served as the Associate Deputy Minister of Trade and Commerce.
 During his tenure, he was responsible for international trade relations.
 Soon after, Sharp served a short term as the Deputy Minister of Trade and Commerce.

 Politics

 In 1963, Mitchell Sharp was elected as a member of Parliament (MP) representing Eglinton.
 Shortly thereafter, he was assigned the portfolio of Minister of Trade and Commerce.
 From 1965 through 1968, Sharp was the Minister of Finance.
-Other ministerial positions held include Secretary of State for External Affairs (1968–1974), President of the Privy Council (1974–1978) and Leader of the Government in the House of Commons (1974–1978).
+Other ministerial positions held include Secretary of State for External Affairs (1968–1974), where he developed the third option, a proposal to diversify Canada away from the United States to maintain “assure greater Canadian independence.”, President of the Privy Council (1974–1978) and Leader of the Government in the House of Commons (1974–1978).
 Sharp resigned as a parliamentarian in 1978.

-Sharp also disliked Canada's constitutional structure, revealing in his 1994 memoirs that because of his negative views on the monarchy, he refused to accept Prime Minister Pierre Trudeau's offer to recommend him for appointment as governor general.
+Sharp disliked Canada's constitutional structure, revealing in his 1994 memoirs that because of his negative views on the monarchy, he refused to accept Prime Minister Pierre Trudeau's offer to recommend him for appointment as governor general.
 He also stated that "Canada should have its own head of state who isn't shared by others" and that the status quo gave the impression that "Canada had not yet achieved full independence from Britain."

 Sharp's support was influential in securing a prominent position for the Canadian Pavilion at Expo 67 during the Canadian Centennial, which had initially been proposed to be much smaller, limited to a single acre.